DavidABau/Dynamic-Field-Model/README.md

 Instead of treating AI as a person, an enemy, or a saviour, we frame it as a steady-state amplifier in the field of human life.

-“If you’re curious about AI and Human relational dynamics → O&A”[Go here for O&A](https://davidabau.github.io/Oscillation-Amplification/)
+“If you’re curious about AI and Human relational dynamics → O&A [Go here](https://davidabau.github.io/Oscillation-Amplification/)

 ---